abdullahalfarabi150-a11y/apache-ec2-project/README.md

 This automated the initial web server setup without requiring manual Apache installation after connecting to the instance.

+### 3. Custom Webpage
+The initial webpage was deployed automatically through the User Data script.
+After verifying that the Apache server was working successfully, I updated and redesigned the webpage to create a more customized final website for the project.

+The final webpage is hosted at:

+/var/www/html/index.html

+The website was accessed through the EC2 instance's public IPv4 address.

 ### 2. User Data Script
 ```bash
 #!/bin/bash